 You need just one light to create a basic Rembrandt lighting setup, so the good news is that you can practice on yourself in front of a mirror using a desk lamp.

-- Butterfly lighting
+- Butterfly lighting – most seen on magazine covers

-- Split lighting
+- Split lighting – half the face is lit

 Depending on which side of the subject you photograph from (the shadow side or the lit side) Rembrandt lighting can be used with:

-- Broad lighting (lit side of the face is to camera, so the subject’s face appears wider)
+- Broad lighting – lit side of the face is to camera, so the subject’s face appears wider

-- Short lighting (shadow side of the face is to camera, so the subject’s face appears narrower)
+- Short lighting – shadow side of the face is to camera, so the subject’s face appears narrower

 What does Rembrandt lighting look like?